 Did You Know...

 The virus also can be transmitted in breast milk.
-About 12 to 14% of infants not infected at birth acquire HIV infection if they breastfeed from an HIV-infected mother.
+About 12 to 14% of infants who were not infected at birth acquire HIV infection if they breastfeed from a mother infected with HIV.
 Most often, transmission occurs in the first few weeks or months of life but may occur later.
 Transmission by breastfeeding is more likely in mothers who have a high level of virus in their body, including those who acquired the infection during the time period in which they were breastfeeding their infant.

 Sharing infected needles

 In very rare cases, HIV has been transmitted by contact with infected blood on the skin.
 In almost all such cases, the skin surface was broken by scrapes or open sores.
-Although saliva may contain the virus, transmission of infection by coughing, kissing, or biting has never been confirmed.
+Although saliva may contain the virus, there are no known cases of transmission of infection by coughing, kissing, or biting.

 Social contact in a home, workplace, or school